Brochado-Kith/microbiome_analysis/README.md

 There are different estimators of alpha diversity:

-> Chao1: Estimates the diversity by using the total number of species(N) and the number of singletons(S) (species observed only once) and doubletons(D) (species observed two times).
+> Chao1 index: Estimates the diversity by using the total number of species(N) and the number of singletons(S) (species observed only once) and doubletons(D) (species observed two times).
 The formula will be **Chao1=N+S^2/(2xD)**.

-> Shannon: Estimates the heterogeneicity of the sample taking into account the number of species and the abundance of them.
+> Shannon index: Estimates the heterogeneicity of the sample taking into account the number of species and the abundance of them.
 It is explained as the probability of taking a certain species above others.
 If one specie is predominant, the probability will be higher and the diversity will be lower.

 ![f837a019109e054043577a3396c2cca5a2c3ae50](https://github.com/Brochado-Kith/microbiome_analysis/assets/135698696/efd0d792-ace9-457d-b06e-b1b94d67cc74)

-> Simpson: Estimates the probability that when randomly choosing two species these two species correspond to the same Cluster.
+> Simpson index: Estimates the probability that when randomly choosing two species these two species correspond to the same Cluster.
->

 ![d2880c237ac6db179f9c52a1ba06512a3965af2a](https://github.com/Brochado-Kith/microbiome_analysis/assets/135698696/cdc91246-19ec-4303-9a18-85e8b9fe8510)